 Many hoteliers feel that social media has little impact on revenue.
 But when used correctly, social media is proven to drive more traffic to your hotel's website.

 In fact, social media is no longer a luxury.
-It is a necessity for any small business looking to engage with guests and drive direct bookings.
+It is now a necessity in hotel marketing for any small business looking to engage with guests and drive direct bookings.

 New York Times bestselling author and social media expert Gary Vaynerchuk outlines the secrets for building relationships with customers on social media in his book Jab, Jab, Jab, Right Hook: How to Tell Your Story in a Noisy Social World.

 The book isn't just another marketing script that leaves you with a can-do feeling but no clear action plan.
 Vaynerchuk outlines a simple formula that's easy to follow and offers practical advice that you can actually put to use right away.

 According to Vaynerchuk, marketers should take a similar approach in their strategies as boxers do in the ring: wear down their opponents with light jabs until they find the perfect opening to deliver the knockout punch (aka go in for the sale).

 But there’s one main difference for marketers: “Jab, jab, jab” really means "Give, give, give."

 When someone meets your brand for the first time, you want to give as much value as you can, before going in for the right hook by delivering a call-to-action (CTA).

 Vaynerchuk says the perfect right hook consists of three characteristics:

 - The call-to-action is simple and easy to understand.